peteseta/physics-ia/main.typ

   nylon, copper, or steel strings, to see how each string material affects the harmonic composition of the sound (the non-fundamental harmonic frequency with the highest amplitude).\
-  *IV*: material/type of string\
+  #sym.arrow *IV*: material/type of string\
-  *DV*: non-fundamental harmonic frequency with the highest amplitude
+  #sym.arrow *DV*: non-fundamental harmonic frequency with the highest amplitude

 - The experiment could be repeated with different types of guitar pickups, such as single-coil and humbucker pickups, to see the effect of each pickup's frequency response, and how it affects the harmonic composition of the sound.\
-  *IV*: type of pickup (single-coil, humbucker, mix, active/passive pickups, etc.)\
+  #sym.arrow *IV*: type of pickup (single-coil, humbucker, mix, active/passive
+  pickups, etc.)\
-  *DV*: non-fundamental harmonic frequency with the highest amplitude
+  #sym.arrow *DV*: non-fundamental harmonic frequency with the highest amplitude

 = References
 #bibliography <bibliography>